 If you can connect your service to their end goal, you are the making your ‘gig’ the clear choice and providing immense, long lasting value.

 I will write your resume.

 I will write a resume that helps find your dream job!

-Take the gigs you’ve created and make them a no brainer for your potential client to choose you.
+Take the gigs you’ve created and made them a no-brainer for your potential client to choose you.
 You can sweeten the deal in two ways: